 Financial support from the Social Sciences and Humanities Research Council of Canada (Grant 435-2014-2050) is gratefully acknowledged.
-This study was also supported by the NSFC-JPI UE joint research project "MAAT" (project no. 18356856).
+This study was also supported by the Affinité ANR Research project.
 Neither institution was involved in any aspect of preparing the paper.
 We thank Lucas Javaudin for able assistance.
+We are also grateful to the editor and three anonymous referees for helpful comments and suggestions.